 If you are looking for your first post-graduate job, do the same with committees, boards or volunteer activities that you list on your resume.

 There!
 You just survived the resume references and employment verification process.
-Now you are ready to go to the next phase of your resume development strategy – structure and content build.
+Now you are ready to go to the next phase of your resume development strategy – resume sections and structure.